puppetlabs/gatling-puppet-load-test/NEW_README.md

   :aws_access_key_id: <access key here>
   :aws_secret_access_key: <secret key here>
 ```

 ##### ABS (Always Be Scheduling)

 **NOTE: This facility is not publically available and can only be used by
 personnel employed by Puppet the company.**

+**NOTE:** AWS instances provided by ABS are automatically destroyed after
+24 hours.
+The lifetime of these instances  can be set to an alternative value
+by setting the with `ABS_AWS_REAP_TIME` environment variable in seconds.

-* In order for to take advantage of the an AWS account with access to
+* In order to use an AWS account with access to
 puppetlabs network resources, you need to use
 [ABS](https://github.com/puppetlabs/always-be-scheduling).
-The 'performance' task will automatically use ABS to provision 2 AWS
+The `performance` task will automatically use ABS to provision two AWS
-instances and then execute tests against those instances.
+instances ('master' and 'metrics') and then execute tests against those
+instances.

 * ABS requires a token when making requests.
 See the
 [Token operations](https://github.com/puppetlabs/always-be-scheduling#token-operations)